Benghazi burner: The Western Desert campaign

-As used in the Western Desert campaign, the Benghazi burner itself consisted of a single empty steel fuel can - usually a 4 gallon (18 litre) type, known as a "flimsy" – or a biscuit tin.
+As used in the Western Desert campaign, the Benghazi burner itself consisted of an empty steel fuel can—usually the 4 impgal type, known as a "flimsy"—or a biscuit tin.
 The sides of the top half would have some holes pierced in it, and the bottom half would be filled with sand.
-Petrol would be stirred into the sand and it would then be ignited.
-A second can of the same size could be placed on top and used as a cooking vessel.
-It was used because the standard pressure stove issued to armoured vehicle crews, known as the "Cooker, Portable No 2", was prone to blockages caused by sand.
-The Benghazi burner had the advantages that it was silent, fast and that empty cans, sand and fuel were readily available in the desert.
-The disadvantage was that it was unpredictable and the fuel would often burn out too early; soldiers were often tempted to add petrol to the hot sand, which could result in an explosion.
+Petrol would be stirred into the sand and ignited.
+A second can of the same size would be secured on top and used as a cooking vessel.
+It was fashioned because the standard pressure stove issued to armoured vehicle crews, officially designated "Cooker, Portable No 2", was prone to blockages caused by sand.
+The Benghazi burner was superior in that empty cans, sand and fuel were readily available in the desert, it was very easy to construct, and it functioned silently.
+Its primary disadvantage was that it was unpredictable and the fuel would often burn out too early; soldiers were often tempted to add petrol to the hot sand, which could result in an explosion.
 An additional use was as a beacon to illuminate desert airstrips.